-We are members of the West Australian Anglican Schools Association (WAASA) and Anglican Schools Australia (ASA).
-Our current Principal Mrs Judith Tudball is President Elect of ASA.
+We are members of the Western Australian Anglican Schools Association (WAASA) and Anglican Schools Australia (ASA).
+Our current Principal, Mrs Judith Tudball, is President of ASA.

 The Chapel of Saint Mary

 Built and consecrated in 1981, the Chapel is a spiritual place, central to the School.
-All students and staff attend weekly services there; it belongs to all members of the St Mary’s community.
+All students and staff attend weekly services at the Chapel, which belongs to all members of the St Mary’s community.

 It is a place of peace and serenity,